-Your heating unit is designed to burn wood or Defra exempt smokeless fuel.
+Your heating unit was designed to burn wood only; no other materials should be burned.
 Waste and other flammable materials should not be burned in your stove.
 Any type of wood may be used in your stove, but specific varieties have better energy yields than others.
-This stove was tested using dry beech or birch wood - only use dry-seasoned wood (preferably hardwood) with a moisture content of less than 20%.
+This stove was tested using dry beech or birch wood, so only use dry-seasoned wood (preferably hardwood) with a moisture content of less than 20%.

-It is EXTREMELY IMPORTANT that you use DRY SEASONED WOOD or Defra exempt smokeless fuel in your multifuel stove.
-The wood should have dried for 9 to 15 months, such that the moisture content (in weight) is reduced below 20% of the weight of the log.
+It is EXTREMELY IMPORTANT that you use DRY SEASONED WOOD only in your wood stove.
+The wood should have dried for 9 to 15 months, such that the humidity content (in weight) is reduced below 20% of the weight of the log.
 It is very important to keep in mind that even if the wood has been cut for one, two or even more years, it is not necessarily dry, if it has been stored in poor conditions.
 Under extreme conditions it may rot, instead of drying.
 This point cannot be over-stressed; the vast majority of the problems related to the operation of a wood stove is caused by the fact that the wood used was too damp or has dried in poor conditions.
 These problems can be:

 - ignition problems

 - creosote build-up causing chimney fires

 - low energy yield

-- blackened stove windows
+- blackened windows

 - incomplete log combustion

 Smaller pieces of wood will dry faster.
 All logs exceeding 152mm in diameter should be split.
 The wood should not be stored directly on the ground.
-Air should circulate through the wood stack.
+Air should circulate through the cord.
 A 610mm to 1219mm air space should be left between each row of logs, which should be placed in the sunniest location possible.
 The upper layer of wood should be protected from the elements but not the sides.